user4223/ticket-decoder/README.md

 It might be required for dependencies to get built properly during conan install to have a `python` command (without 3) in path available.
 So when you face an error like `python: command not found` it might be required to create a link via `sudo ln -s $(which python3) /usr/local/bin/python` since there is no package python-is-python3 in homebrew available, as it is for ubuntu.
+Verify your $PATH environment variable to ensure `python` interpreter is taken from `/usr/local/bin` for the shell you are using.
 ```
 xcode-select --install
 brew install cmake

+git clone https://github.com/user4223/ticket-decoder.git && cd ticket-decoder

-python3 -m venv venv
+python -m venv venv
 . venv/bin/activate
 pip install -r requirements.txt

-git clone https://github.com/user4223/ticket-decoder.git && cd ticket-decoder
-./setup.All.sh -- -j
+./setup.All.sh Release -- -j

 cert/install-uic-keys.sh

 build/Release/bin/ticket-decoder-test
 etc/python-test.sh
 ```